FeatureKillersGames/FirebaseAnalyticsGodotAndroidPlugin/README.md

   [plugin/demo/addons](plugin/demo/addons)

 ### Warning
-I use some workaround for connect android plugins to project, so if you now how to do it properly be free to contribute or send me some guides how to do it properly.
+I use some workaround to connect android plugins to the project, so if you know how to do it properly be free to contribute or send me some guides on how to do it properly.